 Restorative yoga is the complete opposite of any form of a yoga workout.
 To create balance, calm our nervous system, and restore our mind, body and soul to live a balanced life, one must practice restorative every week.
 This amazing all levels class will completely rejuvinate you as you go through a serious of postures supported by props, held for a period of five to even 15 minutes long to passively open your body.
 The development of these poses is credited to B.K.S.
 Iyengar, author of the classic "Light on Yoga.".
 Judith Lasater, who studied with Mr. Iyengar and has been teaching since 1971, is credited for making this style of yoga popular in the west.

-Yin Yoga has been around for hundreds if not thousands of years.
-But the style of Yin Yoga today was founded in the late 1970's by martial arts expert and taoist yoga teacher Paulie Zink.
+Yin Yoga has it's roots in Hatha Yoga, but the distinct style of Yin Yoga today was founded in the late 1970's by martial arts expert and taoist yoga teacher Paulie Zink.
 Paul Grilley and Sarah Powers studied with Paulie and made the Yin Yoga even more popular today.
 The goal of a yin practice is to go deep into the poses and stay for several minutes to access joints, connective tissues and bones rather than muscles.
 Both Yin and Restorative yoga are a softer practice; however, restorative allows the body to completely relax deep into the postures with the aid of many props, as for yin the practice considered more passive than a regular yoga class but your body is more active and you may or may not use props.
 This is an amazing strengthening and recovery class, a complement to your regular yoga classes, and you should add this to your weekly calendar.

 Our Master Class is taught by one of our senior teacher, or a guest teacher who is respected as a master of yoga.
 This class is ninety minutes long and will take you deeper into your practice.through advanced breath work, and asanas (postures).
 It is recommended that you have some yoga experience to take this class.
 This class isn't on our regular schedule, but from time to time you may see the Master Class as a class option.

 What is a Sound Bath?
-Sound Baths are on our schedule twice a month as a special event class.
-We offer a Sound Bath on the 1st and 3rd Saturday of every month.
-We also offer Breath Work & Sound Bath on the 2nd Saturday of the month, and Reiki & Sound Bath on the 4th Saturday of the month.
-So what is a sound bath, you may ask?
-Sound baths vary in several ways as far as the instruments used, there may be some breath work or a restorative yoga component to it, but the most important aspect of a sound bath, is to heal your body through the vibrations of sound.
+We offer a Breathwork with Sound Bath on Wednesday night for the cost of a regular class and then Monthly specialty Soundbaths.
+We offer a Sound baths vary in several ways as far as the instruments used, there may be some breath work or a restorative yoga component to it, but the most important aspect of a sound bath, is to heal your body through the vibrations of sound.
 Used for thousands of years, we are now understanding that sound can be used as a healing tool.
 Expect to completely relax to the sounds of Singing Bowls, Gongs, Harp, Flute, and Drums.
 There have been many cases of people feeling the benefits for days after the Sound Bath.
 We also offer private party sound baths and healing sessions.
-Go to events to book the sound bath, for private events contact Karen at .
+Go to events to book the sound bath, for private events contact Donna at firstname.lastname@example.org.